Hill Country Classical Guitar Ensemble Festival and Competition

 • Only classical guitars are permitted to be used.
 Upper or lower ranged instruments such as a requinto or acoustic bass may also be used as long as the strings are nylon.
 No electric or steel-string instruments.

-Registration forms must be received by March 1st, 2013 to get the $30.00 per participant charge.
+Registration forms must be received by February 20th to get the $30.00 per participant charge.
 Late registrants will be charged $50.00 per participant.
-No registration forms will be accepted on or following March 23rd.
+No registration forms will be accepted on or following February 27th.

 (click here to download)

-Chad Ibison – April 5 at 8:00 pm at the TSU School of Music Recital Hall
+Chad Ibison – March 8 at 8:00 pm at the TSU School of Music Recital Hall